microsoftgraph/dataconnect-solutions/solutions/watercooler/docs/test_track.md

 - `AppServiceUrl`

-This is the URL you used to access the Project Staffing app in browser.
+This is the URL you used to access the Watercooler app in browser.

 ### Test results
 At the end of a pipeline run, the report folder will be available as a *published artifact*